Ahmed Ben Bella: Algerian War

 A meeting planning for the transfer of weapons from east base to the Algerians Freedom Fighters.
 Ben Bella is the second from the left.

 Ben Bella played an important role during the war, leading the FLN, organizing the shipment of foreign weapons and coordinating political strategy.
 Although he was not present in Algeria, assassination attempts against him by French authorities persisted.
 After national independence, he was named vice president of Algeria in Benyoucef Benkhedda's cabinet.

 Ben Bella and his associates were responsible for developing a system of bases and routes for providing the National Liberation Army (ALN) in Algeria with weapons, ammunition and other supplies.
 The ALN logistical system was focused in Egypt and Libya in the early years of the war.
 Once the French occupation of Tunisia and Morocco ended in 1956, Ben Bella and his associates established a system of camps in both countries for training men and sending them into Algeria.

 Ben Bella felt excluded from the Soummam conference on 20 August 1956, and thus rejected it for its "secularism", the decision to integrate the European minority in independent Algeria, and the misrepresentation of delegates.
 According to Abane Ramdane, Ben Bella's rejection of the charter was due to the fact that it was drafted by Kabyles.
 Ben Bella was also accused of not providing enough money and weapons for the cause.

 In 1956, he refused to receive a package delivered by taxi to his hotel in Cairo.
 A bomb exploded inside the taxi as it drove away, killing the driver.
 That same year, while in his hotel in Tripoli, a pied noir gunman with links to French intelligence called Jean David entered his room and fired, wounding but not killing him.
-The shooter was later killed by guards while fleeing, at the Libyan border.
+The shooter was later killed by border guards while attempting to flee across the Libyan border.